bifurcaria/column-resizer/README.md

 # MUI Column resizer hook

-A custom hook for resizing columns in a Material-UI table.
+A custom hook for resizing columns in a Material-UI DataGrid.

 ## Table of Contents